21 AC Maintenance and Home Cooling Tips

 Quiet a Noisy Air Conditioner

 If you already have a newer condenser, the worst noise is probably coming from the compressor.
 (Fans on newer units are very quiet.)
-Contact the manufacturer to find a sound blanket for your model or buy a universal blanket (search online for “compressor sound blanket”).
+One of the most common fixes for a noisy air conditioner is a sound blanket.
+Contact the manufacturer to find a sound blanket for your model or buy a universal blanket.
 Installation is easy.
 Don’t bother putting a blanket on an old unit—you’ll still hear the noisy fan.
-Here are other possible solutions for a noisy air conditioner.

 Unclog the Condensate Drain Tube